gausby/operandi/README.md

     var serial = require('operandi').serial;

-    // Every functions shall receive two arguments, `err` and `done`.
+    // Every functions shall receive one argument; `done`.
-    // When a function is done it shall report back to the scheduler by
+    // When a function is done it shall report back to the scheduler
-    // calling done
+    // by calling done.
     var listOfFunctions = [
-        function (err, done) {
+        function (done) {
             // get data from file-system
             done();
         },
-        function (err, done) {
+        function (done) {
             // run data through parser
             done();
         }